matthiasschaub/hoon-school/notes/lesson-3.md

 ## Runes

 `~?`
-: a `hint`
+: sigzap is a `hint`
 : tells the runtime to make a side effect (print)
 : this is not nock, no changes to state are made

 `~&`
-: a debugging print statement
+: sigwut is a debugging print statement

 `|-`
 : barhep sets a `trap`
 : sets a recursion point and immediately slams the `$` (buc) arm

 `%=`
-: -
+: centis resolves a wing of the subject, but with changes made.

 `==`
-: Rune terminator
+: tistis is a rune terminator

 `--`
-: Rune terminator
+: hephep is a rune terminator

 `%+`
-: Apply a gate to [a b] cell sample
+: cenlus applies a gate to [a b] cell sample

 `|%`
-: Produce a core, [battery payload]
+: barcen produces a core, [battery payload]

 `++`
+: luslus produces an arm
-: Code builder
+: code builder

 `+$`
+: lusbuc produces a structured arm (type definition)
-: Type builder
+: type builder

 `=>`
 : Compose two children.
 One is the operator, one is the thing which the operator needs to know about.